Your F-1 or J-1 visa (marked D/S) is only required for initial or re-entry into the

-If your F-1 or J-1 visa (marked D/S) has expired during your studies, you need only
+US.
+If your student visa has expired during your studies, you will need to renew it

 If you plan to travel outside the United States and the visa in your passport (F-1

 or J-1) has expired, you will need to go to a U.S. Consulate outside the U.S. to get

 it renewed.
 You must do this in order to be admitted to the United States again.
 Please

 check the U.S. consulate online for the details at http://www.usembassy.gov/.
 Bring documents with you to the embassy to prove you are eligible for visa renewal